dmitrymmm/phonebooking/README.md

 This is Java 17 Spring Boot Application.
 Please note that is was developed in 3-4 hours timeframe and is not a complete solution.
 It consists of application, services, endpoints and tests.
 Gradle is used for build automation.
-It requires more testing, refactoring, and fixing several issues time permitting.

 **Most Interesting Aspect**

 Integration of Different Components: The most interesting part was integrating various components such as the service layer, RESTful controllers, and external API (Fonoapi) client.
-Functional Programming with Java Records: Using Java records for modeling immutable data.
+Functional Programming.

 **Most Cumbersome Aspect**